 ZNF385A (Zinc Finger Protein 385A) is a Protein Coding gene.
-Among its related pathways are Transcriptional activation of p53 responsive genes and TP53 Regulates Transcription of Cell Cycle Genes.
-GO annotations related to this gene include nucleic acid binding and p53 binding.
+Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Gene Expression.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and p53 binding.
 An important paralog of this gene is ZNF385B.

 UniProtKB/Swiss-Prot for ZNF385A Gene